secengjeff/awskillswitch/README.md

 ./awskillswitch -action detach_policies -lambda "LambdaArn" -target_account "210987654321" -role_to_assume "RoleToAssume" -target_role "RoleToDelete" -region "us-east-1"
 ```

 This command will detach IAM policies and delete inline policies from `RoleToDetach` in AWS account `210987654321` by assuming `RoleToAssume` in the same account using the `LambdaArn` Lambda function deployed to `us-east-1`.
+Currently active session tokens **will remain valid** with all relevant permissions until expired.

 **Deleting an IAM role:**